justincbagley/MissingDataFX/README.md

 ## TODO LIST
 **Current:**

+- Add capacity to extract posterior information for terminal nodes in MrBayes trees (currently only available for BEAST trees)
 - Provide more graphical output options: o Summaries of data/missing data proportions for different data blocks (though it's difficult to carry names of blocks/partitions into R). o Linear relationships between posterior support and data characteristics, at the level of blocks/partitions rather than individual nodes.
 - Modify to accomodate and extract parameters from annotated maximum-likelihood trees from programs like RAxML (check extent and format of branch/node labels on ML trees from different programs).
 - Add screenshots of R analyses, as well as example text and graphical output produced by the software.
-- Allow MrBayes tree files renamed with extension '.tree' (currently automatically converts '.con.tre' to '.tree').

 **Recently finished/fixed:**

 - Solve two input file problem--accomodate MrBayes trees, in addition to BEAST MCC trees. **DONE!** :white_check_mark:
-- Specifically accomodate MrBayes tree files with '.con.tre' or '.tree' extensions. **DONE!** :white_check_mark:
+- Allow MrBayes tree files with '.con.tre' or '.tree' extensions (previously automatically converted .con.tre to .tree). **DONE!** :white_check_mark:
 - Correct issue in R code with 'ALL data' dataframe name for the non-drop file case. **DONE!** :white_check_mark:

 March 14, 2017